Neon Color Scheme

 I want to thank the authors of all the language-specific plugins I listed above, as I have them installed, and couldn't make Neon what it is without them.
 Included in that bunch is the group working on the default Sublime packages.
 If you've written a language syntax, or even just know of one that's not listed and you'd like Neon to support it better, just drop me a line.

 The last resource I make use of somewhat often is this fantastic website: colortools.net.
 It complements

 ColorHelper very well, with options like opposite colors (very useful for finding good foreground/background pairs), close colors and color similarity, a text on background preview, and a whole lot more.
 Many of the tools also have a “web-safe” option if your work requires that.

 Cousine while browsing Google Fonts one day and absolutely love it.

 Cousine was designed by Steve Matteson as an innovative, refreshing sans serif design that is metrically compatible with Courier New™.
 Cousine offers improved on-screen readability characteristics and the pan-European WGL character set and solves the needs of developers looking for width-compatible fonts to address document portability across platforms.

-It's one of the first things I install when setting up a new workstation or VM, and it used to be my go-to monospace font for web design and programming.
+It was one of the first things I installed when setting up a new workstation or VM, and it used to be my go-to monospace font for web design and programming.

-Liberation Mono, part of the Liberation font family.
+Liberation Mono, part of the open-source Liberation font family, also initially designed by Matteson.
 It's almost an exact duplicate of Cousine (with a few minor differences), and has the advantage of being available for Fedora (out of the box) and RHEL/CentOS as

 liberation-fonts, and as